Ayuei/DeBEIR/paper.md

 This pipeline is condensed into a single class that can be built from a configuration file.

 # Statement of Need
-Dense retrieval has been popular in Information Retrieval for some time [@drmm; @abcnn; @paccr].
+Dense retrieval has been popular in Information Retrieval since 2015 [@paccr; @drmm; @abcnn].
 In the early 2000s, there had been considerable stagnation in retrieval effectiveness as there needed to be more robust baselines [@Armstrong:2009] when proposing new methods.
 This stagnation repeated with the rise of deep learning, where retrieval performance was again compared against weaker baselines and was not significantly stronger than older non-deep learning statistical models, such as a well-tuned BM25 model [@yang2019critically].

 However, this was later recanted when transformer models could be used fine-tuned on Natural Language Inference tasks or ms-marco as a cross-encoder (where a query and document pair are encoded at ranking time) [@lin-neural-recantation], significantly overtaking even the best BM25 models.